Flagsmith/flagsmith/docs/docs/system-administration/importing-and-exporting/features.md

 ---

 The import and export of feature data associated with a given environment is possible on Flagsmith.
-The feature data that's export includes multivariate features, but does not include other data that's associated with tags, owners, group owners, etc.
+The feature data that's exported includes multivariate features, but does not include other data that's associated with tags, owners, group owners, etc.

 ## Exporting